-Asian-focused courses offered by IOCP programs and partner schools in Asia, such as GEOL 106, ART 300, ECON 364, ECON 365;
+Asia-focused courses offered by IOCP programs and partner schools in Asia, such as GEOL 106, ART 300, ECON 364, ECON 365.

 Other courses approved by the Asian Studies program faculty on a case by case recommendation may be added.

 MINOR IN ASIAN STUDIES.
-20 credits, of which no more than 8 credits may be in Asian languages (Chinese or Japanese), and the remaining 12-20 credits would be from other Asian –focused classes listed above or Other courses approved by the Asian Studies program faculty on a case by case recommendation may be added.
+20 credits, of which no more than 8 credits may be in Asian languages (Chinese or Japanese), and the remaining 12-20 credits would be from other Asia –focused classes listed above.
+Other courses approved by the Asian Studies program faculty on a case by case recommendation may be added.

 Grade Point Average Notation: All courses listed in the catalog as required courses for any major and/or minor, including those courses outside of the department or with a different subject coding, are considered part of the major and will count in the grade point average.
 Recommended supporting courses that are optional and not required may also count in the major depending on the program.
 For more information see your department chair or the degree requirements for Bachelor of Arts and information on Majors/Minors.